-It is important that you finish each exercise exactly as the examiner has instructed you.
-If you don't maneuver the vehicle into its final position as described by the examiner, you will be penalized and could fail the basic skills test.
+Final Position - It is important that you finish each exercise exactly as the examiner has instructed you.
+If you do not maneuver the vehicle into its final position as described by the examiner, you will be penalized and could fail the basic skills test.

-12.2 EXERCISES
+11.2 EXERCISES

-12.2.1 - Straight Line Backing
+11.2.1 - Straight Line Backing

 You may be asked to back your vehicle in a straight line between two rows of cones without touching or crossing over the exercise boundaries.
-(See Figure 12.1.)
+(See Figure 58.)

-12.2.2 - Offset Back/Right
+11.2.2 - Offset Back/Right

 You may be asked to back into a space that is to the right rear of your vehicle.
-You are to back into that space without striking the side or rear boundaries marked by cones.
+You will drive straight forward and back your vehicle into that space without striking the side or rear boundaries marked by cones.
 You must place your vehicle completely into the space.
-(See Figure 12.2)
+(See Figure 59)

-12.2.3 - Offset Back/Left
+11.2.3 - Offset Back/Left

 You may be asked to back into a space that is to the left rear of your vehicle.
-You are to back into that space without striking the side or rear boundaries marked by cones.
+You will drive straight forward and back your vehicle into that space without striking the side or rear boundaries marked by cones.
 You must place your vehicle completely into the space.
-(See Figure 12.3)
+(See Figure 60)

-12.2.4 - Parallel Park (Driver Side)
+11.2.4 - Parallel Park (Driver Side)

 You may be asked to park in a parallel parking space that is on your left.
 You are to drive past the parking space and back into it bringing the rear of your vehicle as close as possible to the rear of the space without crossing side or rear boundaries marked by cones.
-You are to try to get your vehicle (or trailer, if combination vehicle) completely into the space.
-(See Figure 12.4)
+You are required to get your vehicle completely into the space.
+(See Figure 61.)

-12.2.5 - Parallel Park (Conventional)
+11.2.5 - Parallel Park (Conventional)

 You may be asked to park in a parallel parking space that is on your right.
 You are to drive past the parking space and back into it bringing the rear of your vehicle as close as possible to the rear of the space without crossing side or rear boundaries marked by cones.
-You are to try to get your vehicle (or trailer, if combination vehicle) completely into the space.
-(See Figure 12.5)
+You are required to get your vehicle completely into the space.
+(See Figure 62)

-12.2.6 - Alley Dock
+11.2.6 - Alley Dock

 You may be asked to sight-side back your vehicle into an alley, bringing the rear of your vehicle as close as possible to the rear of the alley without going beyond the exercise boundary marked by a line or row of cones.
-(See Figure 12.6.)
+You are required to get your vehicle completely into the space with your entire vehicle straight with the alley.
+(See Figure 63.)